camilo-rasch/TA-academy-API-2022/README.md

 # How to run tests?

-To run the four tests, please run suiteExercise.xml.
+To run the four tests, please run suiteExercise.xml located in src/test/resources/suiteExercise.xml